MagnusJMJ/APME/miniex9/README.md

 # [The Omniscient Professor](https://magnusjmj.github.io/APME/miniex9)
 ### Wolfram Alpha | Short Answer API
 ![Screenshot](https://github.com/MagnusJMJ/APME/blob/master/miniex9/screenshot.png)
+---
 *Disclaimer: The professor is not actually omniscient, and might have trouble interpreting some questions.
-Questions with short, factual answers like "How much does a hammerhead shark weigh?" work fairly well - others, not so much.*
+Questions with short, factual answers like "What is the first prime number higher than 500?" work fairly well - others, not so much.*
 ---
 ## The API
 For this mini-exercise, I did some virtual window shopping, and decided to try and implement Wolfram Alpha's API.